 A successful retail environment is about more than just great products; it’s about creating a seamless and enjoyable experience for your customers.
 Even a small detail, like a cluttered display or a poorly placed fixture, can disrupt the shopping journey and leave a negative impression.
 By paying close attention to the execution of your display strategy, you can make sure every element of your store contributes to a positive experience and a healthier bottom line.
 You can see some great examples of well-executed custom fixture programs that get these details right, turning simple displays into powerful sales tools.
 Let's look at the most common mistakes so you can steer clear of them.

-Don't Overcrowd the Display
+Don't Overcrowd Your Products

 One of the most frequent mistakes retailers make is trying to fit too much onto one countertop display.
 While it’s tempting to showcase a wide variety of items, overcrowding can overwhelm shoppers and make it difficult for any single product to stand out.
 Think of it like a conversation: if everyone is talking at once, no one gets heard.
 A clean, focused display gives your products room to breathe, allowing for better visibility and encouraging customers to stop and take a closer look.
 Instead of piling on everything, select a few key items and give them the spotlight they deserve.
 This "less is more" approach makes your display more inviting and easier for customers to shop.